-FORM 10-K (Mark One) × URSUANT TO SI ECTION 13 OR 15(d) OF THE SEC JRITIES EXCHANGE ACT OF 1934 For the fiscal year ended July 31, 2 023 OR TRANSITION REPOR RT PURSUANT T O SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 or the transition period from to minimission File Number: 001-384 SCALER, INC (Exact Nar ne of Registrant as Specified in It s Charter) Delaware (State or other jurisdiction of incorporation or organization) 400 Y. L W 26-1173892 (I.R.S.
-Employer Identification Number) 120 Holger Way San Jose, California 95134 (Address of principal executive offices) Reg gistrant's teleph none number, including area coo le: (408) 533-0288 Securities reg sistered pursuant to Section 12( o) of the Act: Tit le of each class Trading Symbol(s) Name of each exchange on which registered Stock, \$0.001 Par Va ılue ZS The Nasdaq Stock Market LLC • Securities reg gistered pursuant to Section 12( g) of the Act: None Indicate by check No □ mark if the registrant is a well-known s easoned issuer, as defined in Rule 405 of the Securities Act of 1933, as amended.
-Yes $\ oxdots$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 3 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ during the precedi - ch shorter perio y Section 13 or 15(d) of the Securities Exchange Act of 19 to file such reports), and (2) has been subject to such filing = - re Data File required to be submitted pursuant to Rule 405 rter period that the registrant was required to submit such f emerging growth o = tions of "large a er, a non-accelerated filer, a smaller reporting company, or r," "smaller reporting company" and "emerging growth an rge accelerated filer ∏ ⊠ Accelerated filer Smaller reporting company No on-accelerated filer or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statement. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$ The aggregate market value of the common stock held by non-affiliates of the registrant, based on the closing price of a share of the registrant's common stock on January 31, 2023 (the last business day of the registrant's most recently completed second fiscal quarter) as reported by the Nasdaq Global Select Market on such date was approximately \$9.8 billion.
-As of August 31, 2023, the number of shares of registrant's common stock outstanding was 147,168,773.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement relating to its fiscal year 2023 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K where indicated.
-Such Proxy Statement will be filed with the United States Securities and Exchange Commission within 120 days after the end of the fiscal year to which this Annual Report on Form 10-K relates.
+FORM 10-K (Mark (One) \boxtimes ANNUAL REPORT P PURSUANT TO S ECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the fiscal year ended July 31, 2 022 OR TRANSITION REPO RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition period from to mmission File Number: 001-384 SCALER, INC (Exact Na me of Registrant as Specified in I is Charter) Delaware (State or other jurisdiction of incorporation or organization) 120 Holger Way 26-1173892 (I.R.S.
+Employer Identification Number) San Jose, California 95134 (Address of principal executive offices) Re gistrant's telep hone number, including area coo de: (408) 533-0288 gistered pursuant to Section 12( Ti tle of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 Par V alue alue ZS The Nasdaq Stock Market LLC Securities re gistered pursuant to Section 12(g) of the Act: Securiores re None g) v. v Indicate by check No □ mark if the registrant is s a well-known s seasoned issuer, as defined in Rule e 405 of the Securities Act of 1933, as amended.
+Yes ⊠ Indicate by check mark if the registrant is s not required to file reports pursuant to Section 13 B or Section 15(d) of the Act.
+Yes \square No \boxtimes during the preced uch shorter perio y Section 13 or 15(d) of the Securities Exchange Act of 193- to file such reports), and (2) has been subject to such filing - • • • ve Data File required to be submitted pursuant to Rule 405 or rter period that the registrant was required to submit such fil emerging growth - itions of "large a er, a non-accelerated filer, a smaller reporting company, or and," "smaller reporting company" and "emerging growth Li arge accelerated filer \boxtimes Accelerated filer Ν Ion-accelerated filer Smaller reporting company Emerging growth company or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box